dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Carlo Vicari:**
 no feet no feeding it just it
-rewrites its own code I don't know yeah that's the thing so okay Alan
+rewrites its own code I don't know that's the thing so okay Alan